Knights of the Round Table: Tor

-Tor appears frequently in Arthurian literature, albeit always in minor roles.
-In earlier mentions Tor's father is King Ars (Aries), but in Post-Vulgate Cycle and Thomas Malory's Le Morte d'Arthur, Aries is his adoptive father while his natural father is King Pellinore.
-His namesake, Le Tor of Scotland, is also featured in the story of Sebile in the Arthurian prequel romance Perceforest.
+Tor (Thor, Tors, Torz, etc.) appears frequently in Arthurian literature but always in minor roles.
+In the list of Arthur's prominent knights in Chrétien's Erec and Enide, the father of Tor (called Estorz in Hartmann's Erec) is named as King Ar[e]s.
+The German Lanzelet features Tor under the name Torfilaret derived from the French "Tor son of Aret".
+The Roman d'Escanor conflates Tor with Hector, making the latter son of King Ares.
+Versions of the Prose Tristan feature Tor variably as Hestor le filz Erec (son of Erec) and Tor le filz Arès.

-In the Post-Vulgate and Malory, Tor's many siblings include Aglovale, Drian, Lamorak, Percival, and Dindrane.
-He is born when Pellinore sleeps with his mother "half by force", and she marries Aries shortly afterward; here Aries is not a king, but a shepherd.
-The young Tor is also raised as a shepherd but dreams of becoming a knight.
+In the Post-Vulgate Cycle and Malory's Le Morte d'Arthur, however, Ar[i]es is only Tor's adoptive father, while Tor's natural father is King Pellinore.
+Tor's many half-siblings thus include Aglovale, Drian, Lamorak, Perceval, and Dindrane.
+He is born when Pellinore sleeps with his peasant mother (Malory calls her Vayshoure) "half by force", and she marries Aries shortly afterward.
+Here, Aries is not a king, but a poor cowherd; the young Tor is also raised as a cowherd but dreams of becoming a knight.
 His parents take him to the teenage King Arthur, who makes the boy one of his first knights in recognition of his qualities.
-Later Merlin reveals Tor's true parentage, and Pellinore embraces his son; neither Aries nor his wife seem offended.
+Later, Merlin reveals Tor's true parentage, and Pellinore embraces his son; neither Aries nor his wife seem offended.
 Tor distinguishes himself at the wedding feast of Arthur and Guinevere when he takes up a quest to retrieve a mysterious white brachet hound that had come into the court.
 According to Malory, Tor and his brother Aglovale are present among the knights charged by Arthur with guarding the execution of Guinevere and they both die when Lancelot and his followers rescue the queen.

+He should not be confused with Tor the Strong, another of Chrétien's characters and a knight from Constantinople.
+Tor's symbolic namesake, Le Tor of Scotland, is also featured in the Arthurian prequel romance Perceforest.